tjcsl/gitbook/machines/other/saruman.md

 ## History

-Auckland was previously named Gandalf and was one of three servers running VMware ESXi used to host JCIRN.
+Saruman was previously named cayman (and before 2017-18 saruman) and was one of three servers running VMware ESXi used to host JCIRN.

-In 2017-2018, Gandalf was used to run the official TJHSST Othello Tournament.